 Students make up a large proportion of the total population of Siena, lending the city a young, dynamic feel.
 In 2012 the newspaper La Repubblica placed Siena first among Italian universities in terms of services, grants, and internationalisation.

-Located in the heart of the beautiful Tuscan countryside, Siena boasts excellent transport links with Milan, Naples and other major cities.
-It is also one of the less touristy parts of Italy, meaning that students can truly immerse themselves in the local culture with festivals, such as the month-long Spring ‘Carnivale’, building ties between students and the local community.
+Located in the heart of the beautiful Tuscan countryside, Siena boasts excellent transport links with Florence, Rome, Milan, Naples and other major cities.
+It is also one of the less touristy parts of Italy, meaning that students can truly immerse themselves in the local culture.
+Besides, the university offers a lot of cultural occasions with well known national and international academics, intellectuals and artists.